 When teaching this in person, I usually bruise myself from energetically pointing at various points on my body to try and explain that the lead is looking “THROUGH here to see whatever surface of the heart it first comes in contact with trying to find the central terminal of the heart”.
 Unfortunately, I don’t have the luxury of doing that in this article so I hope that this brilliant image has helped you visualise which part of the heart each of the 12 leads on an ECG are actually looking at.

 Looking at all the colourful shaded areas that correspond with a viewing lead, it is clear to see that we have great view of a lot of different areas of the heart.
-So now if there are any deviations from normal in a particular lead (let’s say ischaemic changes from insufficient blood flow secondary to a blocked coronary artery), it allows us to narrow it down to the specific area of the heart that is being affected.
+So now if there are any deviations from normal in a particular lead (as discussed in ST What?!
+Recognising Myocardial Ischaemic ECG Changes!), it allows us to narrow it down to the specific area of the heart that is being affected.
 All you really need to do is superimpose one image over the other image below to narrow down which coronary artery is the culprit and get in there and fix it!
 So for instance, if you have ischaemic changes in leads V2, V3, V4…it is most likely the left anterior descending (LAD) artery that has been affected.

 It’s all well and good to understand the theory behind how 10 leads can give us a 12 lead ECG, and where all of those 12 leads are looking in relation to the various areas of the heart.
 But it needs to relate to practice.
 So how do we pick which lead is which when we see a 12 lead ECG on paper, without randomly pointing at yourself while standing at the nurses station trying to remember which lead is looking where…